quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part13_Exercises.md

 ---

 #### Proof by Contradiction
-Proof by contradiction involves assuming the negation of what you want to prove (i.e., \( \neg Q \) given \( P \)) and deriving a contradiction.
+Proof by contradiction involves assuming the negation of what you want to prove (i.e., $\neg Q $ given$P$) and deriving a contradiction.
 This method is particularly useful when dealing with "for every" or "for all" statements.

 :p Why is proof by contradiction more prone to errors than direct proofs?
 ??x